Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Cross-Browser Yielding Pattern

-Here’s a production-ready yielding function that works across all browsers:
+Here’s a yielding function to make it work across all browsers:

 function yieldToMain() {